onap/vnfrqts-requirements/docs/Chapter5.rst

 definitions, any HTTP-based nested configurations, or any HTTP-based environment files.

--  During orchestration, OpenECOMP *should not* retrieve any such resources from external/untrusted/unknown sources.
+-  During orchestration, ONAP *should not* retrieve any such resources from external/untrusted/unknown sources.

 -  VNF images should not contain such references in user-data or other